Healthdirect Free Australian health advice you can count on.

 What causes obesity in children?

-Many things can cause weight gain.
-For most children, obesity happens because they gradually take in more energy (measured in kilojoules) from eating and drinking than the amount their bodies use to grow, play and exercise.
-Unused energy is turned into body fat, which over time may increase your child’s body weight beyond what’s healthy for their age.
+Many things can cause your child to gain weight.
+For most children, obesity occurs if they gradually take in more energy (measured in kilojoules) from eating and drinking than the amount their bodies use to grow, play and exercise.
+Unused energy is turned into body fat.
+Over time, this may increase your child's body weight beyond what is considered healthy for their age.

 How is obesity in children diagnosed?